Planning to go backpacking in Tanzania?

 You have the option to camp on the beach near the park, but a day trip along Lake Tanganyika to Gombe National Park and hiking there for the day to see the chimpanzees is the perfect way to do it.

 Getting to Kigoma in the first place is a mission!

 You can fly and save a lot of time and hassle, but if you’re on a budget then you will need to take a very uncomfortable bus ride for over 18 hours from Arusha via Dodoma, or a bus from Arusha to Dodoma and change to a train there.

 If coming from Dar es Salaam you can take a train all the way.
 More on train travel in Tanzania.

 One other lake option of course is to go to Lake Victoria.
-I didn’t make that trip in Tanzania as I explored the lake on the Kenyan side before coming to Tanzania.
+I didn’t go to Lake Victoria in Tanzania as I explored the Victoria Lake on the Kenyan side before coming to Tanzania.